Chronicling Australian Police Misconduct and Toxic Culture

 (Full article HERE)

 The Australian police toxic behaviours and misconduct examples published include domestic violence, unreasonable force and unwarranted violence towards members of the public, homophobia and bullying of LGBTQ+ officers, sexism and misogyny, racism and racial profiling, sexual misconduct and crimes, plus a much wider set of misconduct recorded on the "Other" page.
-The toxic list goes on, the cases keep coming.

-Why does this site exist?
+Why does the Toxicpolice site exist?

-This website gathers those cases to expose the scope and repetition of police toxicity—what some call the “cultural demise” of Australian policing.
 Progress toward reform has been minimal this century.
 Change will only come when the public fully grasps the scale of the problem and when political leaders show courage to act.
 The ideal outcome: the eradication of police misconduct and state laws requiring commissioners to follow independent watchdog directions on officer discipline.

 Feel free to browse the various toxic behaviours and misconduct sections which are being maintained with regular updates as continuing cases are published.
-The Extreme Cases pages warrant special focus - unbelievable examples of toxic Australian police behaviours, including the fatal tasering of a 95-year-old nursing home female patient, murders, serial rape, and drug trafficking.
+The Extreme Cases pages warrant special focus - unbelievable examples of Australian police misconduct, including the fatal tasering of a 95-year-old nursing home female patient, murders, serial rape, and drug trafficking.
 And, yes, they all really happened, in the twenty-first century, and probably will again until the authorities make fundamental changes to the way our police officers are recruited, police forces are managed and there is a focused effort to stamp out the toxic culture they harbour.

 CONTACT: Signal app username Jackarz.47